 India has such a rich culture with a long tradition where people greet each other with Namaste.
 Literally the recognition that the other person is you, that WE ARE ONE.
 Why and where is the distinction that dogs are not part of the universal unity.
 Dogs are loyal, loveable, obedient and affectionate creatures and should be seen as a symbol of devotion and unconditional love.

-When I return I will continue to do what I can as far as feeding, leading by example and volunteering at TOLFA.
 In India a little bit can go a long way so if you are moved by this please please donate to TOLFA at the above link.

 Thank you for taking the time to appreciate the difference of a life of another being in a different culture.
 We are truly blessed in so many ways and our “best friends” and relationships with them should be seen as the unconditional love it is.

 If you have any suggestions, questions or comments please let me know.
 I am open to any and all ideas on how to help these guys.
 My latest and of course in my opinion genius idea would be this:

 This Recycling Bin Feeds Stray Dogs In Exchange For Bottles

 Posted by David Wolfe on Saturday, April 8, 2017